Resources developed by Peacemakers to support peace education in schools.

 Use this chatterbox as a choice maker with your class to decide which game to play next.
 The instructions for all the games are on this page.

-Some of our favourite games for you to enjoy with your class!
+Some of our favourite activities for you to enjoy!
+Adapt according to age and needs of your class.

 The Sun Shines on You